abssll/NET731/Week6/README.md

 Factors that determine severity include whether a resource is exposed to the internet, the sensitivity of the data, potential impact on security, and how easily the vulnerability can be exploited.

+Task 2: Security Posture Configuration

+Microsoft Defender for Cloud was reviewed to determine the security configuration of the Azure environment.

+The subscription was already onboarded to Microsoft Defender for Cloud, indicating that the environment is connected to Defender and capable of being monitored.
+However, no additional Defender plans or resource-specific protections were enabled due to limitations of the environment and the absence of active resources.

+As a result, the environment currently shows no assessed resources, no recommendations, and a secure score of N/A. This is expected in a minimal or lab-based environment where resources are limited.

+The configuration ensures that any future resources deployed in the environment will be automatically assessed by Microsoft Defender for Cloud.

+Security Status Before Configuration

+Before reviewing Defender settings, the environment showed no assessed resources and no active security recommendations.
+The secure score was not available.

+Security Status After Configuration

+After reviewing and confirming Defender onboarding, the environment remains unchanged in terms of recommendations due to the lack of active resources.
+However, it is now confirmed that the environment is properly onboarded and ready for security monitoring as resources are added.

+Importance of Security Onboarding

+Onboarding a subscription into Microsoft Defender for Cloud ensures that all resources are continuously monitored for security risks.
+Without onboarding, security tools cannot evaluate the environment, leaving potential vulnerabilities undetected.

+Even though no active recommendations are present in this environment, proper onboarding ensures that any future deployments will automatically benefit from security monitoring and recommendations.